hnie464/1310nm-Data-Processing-Code/README.md

 How to Use:
 * Open the files using your preferred Python code editor*.

-* In the 'TDMSProcessGallery (1310nm).py' code, write the file path to the folder containing your 1310nm data.
+* In the 'TDMSProcessGallery (1310nm).py' code, write the file path to the folder containing your 1310nm data (Line 23).

 * Run the code**.